bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 - Client upgradeable to user

-The client and user levels map directly to the equivalant levels of authentication offered within the EBU Cross Platform Authentication (CPA) specification.
+The client and user levels map directly to the equivalant levels of authentication offered within the CPA specification.

 ### No identity